instana/haskell-trace-sdk/README.md

 updateGlobalLogger rootLoggerName $ setHandlers [...]
 ```

 If this is the case, you can simply use `INSTANA_LOG_LEVEL` (or `INSTANA_LOG_LEVEL_STDOUT`) without further configuration.
-If the app in question does not use hslogger, that is if no `setHandler` call on `rootLoggerName` is executed, you should also set
+If the app in question does not use hslogger, that is, if no `setHandler` call on `rootLoggerName` is executed, you should also set
 `INSTANA_OVERRIDE_HSLOGGER_ROOT_HANDLER` to a non-empty string (for example, `INSTANA_OVERRIDE_HSLOGGER_ROOT_HANDLER=true`).

 #### Troubleshooting Tracing In Production